(updated July 2019)

 Osteria dell’Enoteca- The former Il Santo Graal now turned Osteria owned by the crew of Enoteca Pitti Gola e Cantina.
 Classic Tuscan fare but not done in the gut-busting greasy spoon manner most Tuscan dishes entail.
 Their specialty is steak and a few refined versions of Tuscan specialties.
 Beautiful, pristine stone cave-like dining rooms and excellent service/wine selections.
 I’ve only been once but I’d go again.
 Address: Via Romana, 70/r,

-To add, Trattoria Cesarino is open all month (my review here), La Bottega del Buon Caffe for Michelin-star dining (Sunday and Monday for lunch only) Kotoramen (I dearly hope they have cold noodle dishes!)
+To add, Trattoria Cesarino is open all month (my review here), La Bottega del Buon Caffe for Michelin-star dining (closed Sunday and Monday at lunch) Kotoramen in Via Verdi (I dearly hope they have cold noodle dishes!)

 For a pizza pie…

 Pizzeria Torcicoda– This is a little new wave gourmet pizza gem in Santa Croce, they have stellar pies (think fluffy charred dough topped with burrata and oven caramelized tomatoes, thin fragrant thinly sliced prosciutto cotto and zucchini flowers, etc) and craft beers to pair.
 I haven’t been to their restaurant- if you go let me know if I should to?
-Address: Via Torta, 5/r, 50122 Firenze FI, Reservations: quandoo.it Order: foodora.it Phone: +39 055 265 4329
+NOTE: Sundays and Holidays open for lunch, the rest of the days just for dinner Address: Via Torta, 5/r, 50122 Firenze FI, Reservations: quandoo.it Order: foodora.it Phone: +39 055 265 4329

 For panini on the go…